Degh & its Mughal Bridges

 The Bahmanwali bridge, of the two is quite an obscured one.
 From G.T.Road, when you travel out of Lahore and travel for a little less than an hour, having paid what’s due at the Kala Shah Kaku Toll Plaza, ignoring the tiresome and unwelcoming look on the face of the booth-operator, as you resume your journey, just there, in between the Kala Shah Kaku Railways and the infamous Ittehad Chemicals, there’s this obscured stop for Chak No. 44.

 Unless one beholds a dedicated lookout for the said halt, it’s very likely to be missed.
-From here originates the old Narowal road (present day road to Narowal runs from Muridke).
-On the old Narowal road, if you are a fan of history and heritage, there are traces from the Royal Mughal Road (the alignment of the Grand Trunk Road from Mughal times).
+From here originates the Chak No. 44 Road, and if you are a fan of history and heritage, there are traces from the Royal Mughal Road (the alignment of the Grand Trunk Road from Mughal times).
 Ruins of the gateways from the past days’ grand caravanserais, earth filled stepped wells, mausoleums and the cantonment areas.
 What interested me here in particular were the bridges on the Degh, a rare find from Mughal Architecture.
 As I stood there on the Chak 44 road, asking clues on the whereabouts of an ancient bridge on Degh Nadi, I got directed towards Chak No. 46.
 Losing myself to the winding maze of village streets and negotiating some tricky water and mud obstacles for the wheels, I parked my car at the village graveyard and having paced a few furlongs on foot I came across the ever mythical and romantic Degh.
 Crossing on top of it was this bridge from the ancient times and it sure was the Bahmanwali bridge as mentioned on the surveys of Dr. Saif ur Rahman Dar.

 In front of me was an arched brick structure spanning the waters of Degh.
 There were three pointed arches with brick piers in between for added stability.
 Manish Chalana in his surveys of the Mughal bridges, and there are four of these surviving on the Amanat Khan – Sirhind stretch, tells us that the brick pattern was specific to the bridges from the Mughal Architecture from the days of Jehangir.
 These bridges typically had a deep well foundation and massive brick piers supporting the arches.
 Bahmanwali bridge reflected the identical blue print.
 Here the brick piers supported the three pointed arches and were reinforced with triangular buttresses towards the base of these piers.
 The walls of the bridge were slightly sloped outwards and there were small rectangular bastions on the outer sides of the walls.
 The bridge is functional in that it does carry the foot traffic of the people and the livestock and occasionally the tractor trolleys, both empty and loaded.
 The top of the bridge has lost the original surface of brick pavement that survives as a thin border on the sides.
 The walls have collapsed surviving in isolated pieces that appeared to be desperately clinging to ground.
 This structure has endured waters from the times, good and bad, and has seen Degh flooding and calming down, and in the process it has been decaying to time and neglect and soon will loose it’s existence.
 In the obscured landscape of northern Punjab, an even obscured landmark stands today as a reminiscent of the Mughal days.